liferay/lexicon-site/src/pages/docs/patterns/pagination.md

 ![simple pagination](../../../images/Pagination.png)

+Pagination includes several mechanisims to move between pages:
+* Left arrow:
+    * Navigates backward 1 page.
+    * Disbled when the first page is selected.
+* Numbers: redirects directly to a certain dataset chunk calculated with the page size.
+* Ellipsis:
+    * It appears when the number of pages exceeds 6.
+    * It shows a dropdown menu with the rest of the pages.
+    * It is always shown in a middle possition.
+ * Right arrow:
+    * Navigates forward 1 page.
+    * Disbled when the last page is selected.

+Pagination can also have buttons to jump directly to the first page and to the last page.

+TODO:
+* Review arrow style as this is navigation
+* Review double arrow

 #### Pagination bar

 A pagination bar is pagination with additional functionality.
 This added functionality comes with a page size selector placed on the left size of the bar.
 To the right side we incorporate a label to provide feedback on the exact chunk of information displayed from the dataset.
 On the right side of the pagination bar there is the classic pagination that adapts depending on the number of pages.